 However, conditions like those seen in 2022 are rare.
 Even in periods of higher or positive correlations, the benefits of diversification are still present.
 As long-term investors, we understand that conditions inevitably change.
 Our aim is to design portfolios built on sound investment principles that are resilient to fluctuations in the macroeconomic and market environment.

-One of the key aspects of the Fidelity Multi Asset Allocator range is that it aims to look through short-term market volatility, and focuses on the longer-term relationships across different assets classes.
+One of the key aspects of the Fidelity Multi Asset Allocator range is that it aims to look through short-term market volatility, and focuses on the longer-term relationships across different asset classes.
 In the short-term, equities and bonds have been more positively correlated and we expect to see periods of higher correlation in the medium term too.

 As the analysis in Chart 3 below shows, even in the period of higher correlations from 1980-2000, a basic mix of equities and bonds reduced the volatility of a portfolio with only a small compromise to returns compared to a portfolio with only equities.
 In addition, a 60/40 portfolio would have reduced the maximum drawdown compared to a portfolio of only equities (Chart 4).